-- Creation and maintenance of mechanical on- and off-channel piping plover and whooping crane habitats will continue. - Full-scale sediment augmentation will continue.
-Actions may also be taken to restore south channel sediment continuity.
-13 - Contributions to reach-scale phragmites and invasive species control efforts will continue. - A minimum of one SDHF release is envisioned to evaluate performance in relation to predictions.
-14 - Flow releases to influence physical process relationships are envisioned. - Flow releases to benefit whooping cranes are envisioned. - Flow releases to benefit least terns and piping plovers are unlikely but may be considered. - Flow releases to benefit pallid sturgeon15 will be allowed as long as: - 1) Releases are credited toward water objective. - 2) There is no detrimental impact to central Platte target species. - 3) It does not set precedent for future increments.
+- Creation and maintenance of mechanical on and off-channel piping plover and whooping crane habitats will continue. - Full scale sediment augmentation will continue.
+Actions may also be taken to restore south channel sediment continuity. - · Contributions to reach-scale phragmites and invasive species control efforts will continue. - A minimum of one SDHF release is envisioned to evaluate performance in relation to predictions.14 - Utilize Program water assets to implement and evaluate flow-related management actions contemplated in the Program's AMP. - O Implement a minimum of one full-scale SDHF release once Program water projects are operational and conveyance issues are resolved.
+Evaluate against expected outcomes and performance predictions based on retrospective analyses of First Increment natural flow events. - Implement and evaluate benefits of flow releases associated with target speices or Program Flows.15 - Flow releases to influence physical process relationships are envisioned. - Flow releases to benefit whooping cranes are envisioned. - Flow releases to benefit least terns and piping plovers are unlikely but may be considered. - Flow releases to benefit pallid sturgeon 16 will be allowed as long as: